mkirsch2/tuition_status/README.md

 - hs_ged: whether a student earned a high school diploma or a GED

 - completers: students who graduated from the 15-hour or 600-hour program at this school

+- default: students who have been sent to collections for non-payment; overall time to default may vary depending on student communication regarding payments